Office Safety Fact Sheet

 Active Shooter Situation

-An active shooter situation is when an individual, or multiple individuals, are engaged in shooting or attempting to shoot people in a confined or populated area, typically with firearms.
+An active shooter situation is when an individual, or multiple individuals, are engaged in shooting or attempting to shoot people in a confined or populated area.
 If an active shooter is in your area, it is important to know how to respond.
 Call 9-1-1 when it is safe to do so, and provide important information such as the location and number of shooters, number and type of weapons used, potential victims, and an accurate physical description of the location and shooter(s).

 - Know your organization’s emergency and evacuation plan.
 Have a safe route to escape and a plan in mind.